 Click here to download the full report.

 Amyotrophic lateral sclerosis (ALS) is a progressive neurodegenerative disease that afflicts approximately 16,000 people in the United States and a comparable number of patients in Europe.
 Approximately 5,000 new cases of ALS are diagnosed each year in the United States.
-The average life expectancy of an ALS patient is approximately three to five years after diagnosis and only approximately 10 percent of patients survive for more than 10 years.
+The average life expectancy of an ALS patient is approximately two to five years after diagnosis and only approximately 10 percent of patients survive for more than 10 years.
 Death is usually due to respiratory failure because of diminished strength in the skeletal muscles responsible for breathing.
 Few treatment options exist for these patients, resulting in a high unmet need for new therapies to address functional deficits and disease progression.